neilshastry/hk-covid-19-h3-spatial-index/README.md

 Our final section covers the mapping of the hex reference shape and coordinate data over a map of Hong Kong.
 For our use case, we leverage ['© OpenStreetMap contributors'](https://www.openstreetmap.org/copyright).

-We then build a choropleth map by converting our data with the hexagonal references in our previous step into a GeoJson file format by calling the Folium library.
+We can build a choropleth map by converting our data with the hexagonal references in our previous step into a GeoJson file format by calling the Folium library.
 Folium is a Python library used for visualizing geospatial data.
 Folium is a Python wrapper for Leaflet.js which is a leading open-source JavaScript library for plotting interactive maps.

 Finally, we plot our outputs at two levels: district with wider hexagons; buildings with finer hexagons.